Do you sometimes feel like you don’t know how to organize your life?

-However, when you focus on WHY you’re getting organized, it can make the entire process easier to do and you may find you’re actually enjoying yourself.
+However, when you focus on WHY you’re getting organized, it can make the entire process easier to do, and you may find you’re enjoying yourself.

-Why not think about possibly finding some lost treasures, or even how you might end up making some money getting rid of unwanted items?
+Why not think about possibly finding some lost treasures, or even how you might make some money getting rid of unwanted items?

 - Focus on how excited you’ll be to see and enjoy your most treasured belongings again.

 - Find something you would love to purchase, and then pay for it using the money you make selling your old unwanted items.